-An Ecological Acoustic Recorder (EAR) has been deployed and positioned to the south of Sha Chau Island inside the SCLKCMP (Figure 2.11) with 20% duty cycle with data from the EAR intended primarily to supplement the data collected from the land-based theodolite tracking survey station on Sha Chau.
-In this reporting period, the EAR has been retrieved on 7 May 2018 for data collection and subsequently redeployed.
-The EAR deployment generally lasts around six weeks followed by a period of data retrieval for subsequent analysis.
-As the data analysis takes more than two months after retrieval, PAM results are not suitable for reporting on a quarterly basis.
-Rather, detailed analysis of PAM data will be presented in annual CWD reports.
+An Ecological Acoustic Recorder (EAR) has been deployed and positioned to the south of Sha Chau Island inside the SCLKCMP (Figure 2.10) with 20% duty cycle, while data from the EAR intended primarily to supplement the data collected from the land-based theodolite tracking survey station on Sha Chau.
+In this reporting period, the EAR has been retrieved on 12 April and 24 May 2019 for data collection and subsequently redeployed.
+The EAR deployment is generally for 6 weeks prior to data retrieval for analysis.
+As the period of data collection and analysis takes more than four months, PAM results could not be reported in quarterly intervals but report for supplementing the annual CWD monitoring analysis.